 What restrictions apply to the use of Bush Key?

-- When a land bridge exists between Garden and Bush Keys, vessels may only access Bush Key from the designated dinghy beaches or designated visitor courtesy docks on Garden Key.
+- Vessels may only access Bush Key from the designated dinghy beaches or designated visitor courtesy docks on Garden Key.
+Vessels, including dinghies, kayaks, and paddleboards are not permitted to launch or land on Bush Key.

-- Hospital Key, Middle Key and East Key are closed to protect sea birds and nesting sea turtles.
-Persons and boats must remain at least 100 feet from the mean low tide mark, unless otherwise indicated by demarcation buoys or signage.
+- East, Middle, Hospital, and Long Keys are closed year-round.
+Vessels and persons must remain at least 100 feet from the mean low tide line, unless otherwise indicated by demarcation buoys or signage.
+These closures may vary in accordance with the Dry Tortugas Visitor Management Plan.

 - The area designated as the “Shark Special Protection Zone” is closed to the public June 1 through October 31.
 (Refer to Appendix G for coordinate description).